JUNE 2025

 It'll be a quiet week.

-On the news front Iran are still getting bombed by Israel for its role on the 7 October massacre.
+On the news front Iran are still getting bombed by Israel for its role in the 7 October massacre... funding Hamas.

 I have know idea how this will pan out.